 Do you only treat insomnia?

-- Sleep difficulties due to chronic pain or other medical conditions
+- Sleep difficulties due to chronic pain

 - Difficulties using CPAP treatment for sleep apnea